-5.5.1 This should be read alongside KCSIE (statutory guidance) - Part One and Annex B. Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2032).
-All staff should know what to do when a child discloses abuse to them, if they have concerns about a child's welfare, or when children or staff raise concerns about a pupil to them.
+The following should be read alongside KCSIE (statutory guidance) - Part One and Annex B.

+Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2024).
+All staff should know what to do when a child discloses abuse to them, if they have concerns about a child's welfare, or when other children or staff raise concerns about a pupil to them.

-If a child tells a member of staff that they know about or have been a victim of abuse or neglect the member of staff should:
+If a child tells a member of staff that they know about or have been a victim of abuse, neglect, and/or exploitation the member of staff should:

-- Listen carefully and allow the child to speak freely and remain calm.
-Do not interrupt the child or be afraid of silences.
-Recognise that there are many barriers to a child making a disclosure. - Provide reassuring nods and words such as, "I am so sorry this has happened", "You are doing the right thing in talking to me".
-Avoid saying things like, "I wish you had told me about this earlier" or "I cannot believe what I am hearing".
-Questioning of the child about what they are saying should not be extensive, as partner agencies will lead any investigation.
-However, a context around what the child has said should always be sought prior to any referral being made to partner agencies.
-This should be done by the DSL or DDSL, depending on who obtained the initial disclosure i.e. if a member of teaching staff receives a disclosure or has a concern, the DSL should then also speak to the child, either to corroborate the child's account or to gain further context.
-Limit questioning to the minimum necessary for clarification using What, When, How and Where, but avoid leading questions such as, "Has this happened to your siblings?"
-Do not use questions beginning with Why as this can apportion feelings of guilt within a child.
+- Listen carefully and allow the child to speak freely and remain calm. - Not interrupt the child or be afraid of silences.
+Recognise that there are many barriers to a child making a disclosure. - Never promise confidentiality. - Provide reassuring nods and words such as, "I am so sorry this has happened", "You are doing the right thing in talking to me". - Avoid saying things like, "I wish you had told me about this earlier" or "I cannot believe what I am hearing". - Not question the child about what they are saying extensively, as partner agencies will lead any investigation. - Seek a context around what the child has said.

+The above context must always be sought prior to any referral being made to partner agencies.
+Depending on who obtained the initial disclosure i.e. if a member of teaching staff receives a disclosure or has a concern, the DSL/DDSL should then also speak to the child, either to corroborate the child's account or to gain further context, prior to making the referral Whilst any member of staff can, and should know how to make a referral, our policy is that any referral will be done by the DSL or DDSL.

+All staff involved should limit their questioning to the minimum necessary for clarification using What, When, How and Where, Do not use questions beginning with Why as this can apportion feelings of guilt within a child.
+Avoid asking the child leading questions by saying encouraging statements like 'go on, you're doing well'.